Source code for nameparser.config

 >>> from nameparser.config import CONSTANTS

->>> CONSTANTS.titles.remove('hon').add('chemistry','dean') # doctest: +ELLIPSIS
+>>> CONSTANTS.titles.remove('hon').add('chemistry','dean') # doctest: +SKIP

 You can also adjust the configuration of individual instances by passing